 The salary of a scaffolder depends on their level of experience.
 Newly trained scaffolders may have a starting salary anywhere in-between £12,500-£25,000, depending on qualifications and the company they work for.
 Senior scaffolders are likely to earn anything from £33,000 and above.

-Are there opportunities to progress in scaffolding?
+Are there any career progression opportunities within scaffolding?

 Used by properly trained and certified drivers, forklifts can be incredibly reliable and useful tools.
 Take a look at our range of forklifts for hire to find the right one for your job.